PremRaahul/Devops/Docker/Documents/Docker.md

 ## Docker Commands

+* `docker version`: This command is used to check the current version of the docker that is installed
 * `docker build -t react-app .`: This command is used to build a Docker image. `-t` indicates the tag name, and `.` at the end indicates that the Dockerfile is in the current directory.
 * `docker run ubuntu`: This command is used to run the Ubuntu image.
 * `docker pull ubuntu`: This command is used to pull images from Docker Hub.